syke9p3/hu-tao-website/README.md

 # Wangsheng Funeral Parlor Fanmade Website

 Welcome to the Wangsheng Funeral Parlor Fanmade Website!
 This is a website made for fun as a tribute to Wangsheng Funeral Parlor from Genshin Impact.
-I built this project mainly to develop my skills in building websites in React with TailwindCSS, as well as
+I built this project mainly to develop my skills in building websites in React with TailwindCSS, as well as version control with GitHub and Vercel deployment.

 ## Built with